Lombiq/NPM-Targets/Readme.md

 ## Using PNPM for package restore

 [PNPM](https://pnpm.io/) is a faster and more efficient package manager.
-If it's installed globally, then the module will use `pnpm` instead of `npm` to restore packages.
+If it's available, then the module will use `pnpm` instead of `npm` to restore packages.

 ### Installation and usage

+On Node.js >=16.9.0 and >=14.19.0, `pnpm` can be invoked seamlessly after enabling the [Corepack](https://nodejs.org/api/corepack.html#corepack_corepack) tool.
+Simply execute `corepack enable` once before using this module.

-To install PNPM globally, run this command: `npm install pnpm -g`.
-Once it's complete, the module will automatically use that to restore packages.
+On older Node.js versions you can install PNPM globally by running this command: `npm install pnpm -g`.

 ### Notes

-- PNPM supports restoring packages directly to a directory so it's not necessary to move _node_modules_ to a parent directory anymore.
-- It uses its own package lock file.
-Thus, if you want to keep NPM compatibility, then you have to maintain both _pnpm-lock.yaml_ and _package-lock.json_ files.
+PNPM uses its own package lock file.
+Thus, if you want to stay compatible with NPM, then you have to maintain both _pnpm-lock.yaml_ and _package-lock.json_ files.

-## Global NPM vs Userspace NPM via Node Version Manager on Linux
+## Linux: Global NPM vs Userspace NPM via Node Version Manager

 If you installed NPM from your package manager, you will likely suffer an `EACCES` error when you try to install a package globally.
 The [recommended solution](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally/#reinstall-npm-with-a-node-version-manager) is to install NPM via the Node Version Manager (NVM).
 This is what you should do: